 In the latter part of the 19th century, Boston was in need of an evening law program.
 So we gave it one.
 It certainly isn’t a concept that would turn heads today.
 But back when Professor Robert Gray Dodge delivered the school’s first lecture in Property on the evening of October 3, 1898, the idea was revolutionary.
 That wasn’t the only one.
 The school was founded on the notion that a law school could and should respond to the needs of local community — a maverick educational idea at the time.

 Despite having an enrollment of more than 2,400 in the mid-1920s and anchoring the formation of Northeastern University, by 1956, resources were scarce and we were forced to close our doors.
 But our graduates fought for a revival.
 In the 1968-1969 school year, their efforts paid off and the School of Law reopened.
 In keeping with the tradition of innovation, we made cooperative legal education the cornerstone of our program — a unique approach to educating lawyers that recognizes the interdependency of theory and practice.

 Flash forward another 45 years or so and our mission — to fuse theory and practice with ethical and social justice ideals so students understand what lawyers do, how they should do it and the difference they can make in the lives of others — still rings true, louder than ever.

-NUSL’s mission is to be a global leader in experiential legal education, providing students with the knowledge, skills, and ethical and social values essential to serving clients and the public interest, now and in the future.
-Through teaching, scholarship, and public service we work to promote social justice and enhance understanding of law’s impact on individuals, enterprises, and communities, at home and around the world.
+Northeastern University School of Law’s mission is to be a global leader in experiential legal education, providing students with the knowledge, skills, and ethical and social values essential to serving clients and the public interest, now and in the future.
+Through teaching, scholarship and public service we work to promote social justice and enhance understanding of law’s impact on individuals, enterprises and communities, at home and around the world.